crait/poketcg2-revamp/README.md

 ⬜ Adjust cards that can be found in each pack (0/8)

 ⬜ Update Pokemon/AI DB from document (0/446)

+⬜ Add PC menu to unlock all cards

+⬜ Add PC menu to toggle special match rules

 ⬜ Add new splash screen to intro & credits